alb09/hugo-knowledge-base/content/posts/remapping-the-y-and-z-key-while-switching-us-ansi-and-de-iso-keyboard-layout.md

 +++

-Insight: My laptop has an german iso keyboard layout.
-I bought an us ansi keyboard for faster typing as i am programming.
-Now it flips the y and z key everytime I switch between de and us grrrr.
+Insight: My laptop has a German ISO keyboard layout.
+I bought an US ANSI keyboard for faster typing as I am programming.
+Now it flips the Y and Z key everytime I switch between DE and US grrrr.

 <!--more-->